EFTER MONSUNEN – AFTER THE MONSOON

 By Robert Karjel

-To solve both cases Grip realizes that he has to use means that are everything but accepted.
+TO SOLVE BOTH cases Grip realises that he has to use means that are everything but accepted.
 But what are laws and morals worth when innocent lives are at stake?

 Czech, Albatros Media